 Postal traffic means the transportation of goods by any of the postal administrations of the European Community; in Austria this is Österreichische Post AG.
 If goods are imported via postal traffic from third countries or exported via postal traffic out of the European Community, respectively, there are special regulations for customs clearance.

-Payment of duties and taxes
+Payment of duties

 Export of Union goods